Skip to main content

 In many cases, the Construction Budget is approximately two-thirds of the total Project Budget.

-Every project is unique—its size, complexity, and location all affect costs.
+Every project is unique—its size, scope, and location influence costs.
 Fees also differ depending on whether you’re building new, adding on, or renovating.
-Not every professional bills as a percentage of construction cost—some structure their fees as hourly, cost-plus, cost per square foot, or fixed-rate agreements.
-However, as a rough guide, here’s how a typical budget might break down:
+In addition, not every professional bills as a percentage of construction cost—some structure their fees as hourly, cost-plus, cost per square foot, or fixed-rate agreements.

 • Architect: 9–15%